Personal Pension Types

 Immediate vesting personal pension

-An immediate vesting personal pension (IVPP) will give you the option of taking out 25% as a lump sum of tax free cash, and then the fund will use the rest of your pension savings to buy an annuity that will provide you with a guaranteed income for life.
+Immediate vesting personal pensions (IVPPs) are for people who are retiring or already retired.
+They give you the option of taking out 25% as a lump sum of tax free cash, and then the fund will use the rest of your pension savings to buy an annuity that will provide you with a guaranteed income for life.
 However, the income you get from the annuity will be taxable and there’s usually no chance of getting any of your savings back as inheritance when you pass away.

 Executive personal pension plan